Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 Sprawling caverns teeming with a menagerie of threats, impossible biomes sprawling through infinite cave systems, an unfathomable cache of riches hidden below the surface.
 All this and more awaits those brave enough to traverse the living hell known as Hoxxes IV.

 But who dares descend into the dark to unearth what lies below?
 The Scout dares.
 They’re the go-to dwarf if you want to go anywhere and everywhere.
-Whether you’re helping a teammate back to their feat, flanking an enemy to exploit their weak point, or looting every shiny thing in sight, the Scout is the dwarf for the job.
+Whether you’re helping a teammate back to their feet, flanking an enemy to exploit their weak point, or looting every shiny thing in sight, the Scout is the dwarf for the job.

-We’ll tell you everything you need to know about playing the Scout in Deep Rock Galactic, from your role to the best builds, equipment, and perks to help you pillage Hoxxes IV.
+To make sure you don’t end up lost and isolated from your teammates, we’ve put together this comprehensive Scout guide.
+We’ll go over everything you need to know about playing the Scout in Deep Rock Galactic, from your role to the best perks, builds, and tips to help you pillage Hoxxes IV.

 Let’s get started!